Bone Metastases: When Cancer Spreads to the Bones

 A tumor that has metastasized to bone is not made of bone cells.
-Bone metastases are made up of abnormal cancer cells that started from the original tumor site.
-For example, lung cancer that spreads to the bone is made of lung cancer cells.
-In this case, bone metastasis would be called metastatic lung cancer.
+Bone metastases are made up of abnormal cancer cells that started from the original (primary) tumor site.
+For instance, lung cancer that spreads to the bone is made of lung cancer cells.
+In this case, the bone metastasis would be called metastatic lung cancer.
 In adults, metastatic bone cancer is much more common than primary bone cancer.

-Limbs (upper arm and upper leg bones)
+- Limbs (upper arm and upper leg bones)